 Looking for cheap food near the river in Dublin?
 Go to Dublin Woolen Mills and Brother Hubbards.
 For an expensive, yet quality meal, go to Chapter One or Bang.

 For authentic Irish music, stop at Oliver St. John Gogarty’s Bar, an Irish pub in the heart of Dublin’s Temple Bar district.

 When you come to Dublin, get your picture taken at Molly Malone’s statue.
-If you happen to be in the city in March, take a seat on the Grandstand to watch the St. Patrick’s Day Parade.
+If you happen to be in the city of Dublin in March, take a seat on the Grandstand to watch the St. Patrick’s Day Parade.

 If you are a museum lover, Dublin’s best museums are The National Museum, The National Gallery and The Chester Beatty Library, and all of them are free!

+Looking for the best things to see and do in Dublin, Ireland?
 The Irish Times will keep you posted on what’s happening in this Fair City.

 You can tell a lot about Dublin from visiting and watching a Gaelic Football match at Croke Park.

 In the spring you should attend the Saint Patrick’s Day Festival.
 In the early summer you should attend Bloom Garden Festival in Phoenix Park.

 Did you know that Dublin is known for theater?
 Plan a visit to Dublin’s Theatre Festival in the fall.
 While it’s no secret that Ireland gets a lot of rain, come to Dublin in the winter to experience the cozy pubs and traditional Irish music.

 Dublin Insider Tip: Check out the often over-looked National Museum at Collins Barracks.